IUPAC/WFChemCookbook/_sources/school/cs_spreadsheet_data_import.md

 in Excel and see how many of the 1000 compounds have CASRN's formatted as dates.
 ```

-Figure 4b shows the dialog when you are importing a file in Excel and in Step 3 you click on the Advanced button.
+Figure 4b shows the options when you click on the 'Advanced...' button in Step 3 of the import dialog.
+If you
-If you receive data from collaborators in other countries, you may need to change the way Excel identifies numeric
+receive data from collaborators in other countries, you may need to change the way Excel identifies numeric
 values, as there are differences between countries on the use of the full stop/period '.' and the comma as
 [formatting characters](https://en.wikipedia.org/wiki/Decimal_separator).
 As an example, the value one thousand, two hundred and thirty-four point fifty-six is represented: